carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-deprecated-headers.rst

 This check replaces C standard library headers with their C++ alternatives and removes redundant ones.

-Improtant note: the Standard doesn't guarantee that the C++ headers declare all the same functions in the global namespace.
+Important note: the Standard doesn't guarantee that the C++ headers declare all the same functions in the global namespace.
 The check in its current form can break the code that uses library symbols from the global namespace.